-An important question that I get asked a lot is “…where should I buy my new smartphone from to get the best deal?’.
-I’ll answer this question at the end, with some tops tips and how to save big.
+An important question that I get asked a lot is “where should I buy my new smartphone from to get the best deal?‘.
+I’ll also answer this question at the end, with some tops tips and how to find the best offers.]

 As always, comment with your questions a the end.
 We answer every single one.

-The screen resolution is essential how many dots (or pixels) are squeezed into your phone screen.
+Your phone’s screen resolution is essentially how many dots (or pixels) are squeezed into your phone screen.
 You can think of pixels as tiny bricks, similar to building a wall.

 But what PPI should you be looking for in your next smartphone?

 - This is low PPI, you can do better!

 - At this pixel density you’ll be able to see the jagged lined on text.

 - This PPI is okay for general use and can help to save battery.

 - We’ve now reached the point where you eyes can longer see individual pixels.

 - We’re now in the territory of Ultra High Definition Displays.